 Mom's Recipe Scrapbooks (c.
 1920s)

-Three pints milk, 2 eggs, 3 pints of popped corn (each kernel must be popped, white and not scorched in the least), a very little salt.
-Bake 1 to 2 hours.
-Serve with sweetened cream or milk.
+Three pints milk, 2 eggs, 3 pints of popped corn (each kernel must be popped, white and not scorched in the least, with all unpopped kernels removed), a very little salt.
+Bake 1 to 2 hours (350°F).
+Serve as side dish, or with sweetened cream or milk.